everlutionsk/ajaxcom-bundle/README.md

 ### `renderModal()`

-When you invoke this function within your controller's action, the content which action returns will be rendered within a modal window.
+When you invoke this function within the action of your controller, the response will be rendered as a modal window.

 ### Flash messages

-The flash messages are automatically handled by Ajaxcom bundle and when the request is called via Ajax the flashes which are in the session are rendered automatically.
+The flash messages are automatically handled by Ajaxcom bundle.
+When the request is called via Ajax the flashes which are in the session bag are rendered automatically.

 You only need to include provided twig template somewhere within your twig layout: